ki4jgt/SIMP/README.md

-# SIMP
+# SIMP - SmashIndex Media Player

-SmashIndex Media Player
+SmashIndex Media Player is an open source attempt at Popcorn Time for music consumption.